dnvt/dnvt-folio/src/routes/writings/Grid/On-the-8px-grid.md

 You can see all the components that I presented in the article on [Figma](https://www.figma.com/file/rmvFgJXvCa8bjYaj2iU4PI/8px-Grid?node-id=724%3A961).

-And you can also see all the components that I made in react on my website at [dnvt.me/guidelines](www.dnvt.me/guidelines).
+And you can also see all the components that I made in react on my website under the menu guidelines [dnvt.me/](https://dnvt.github.io/).
 (Website fully using this 8x8 design system)
 <!-- TODO: Add the link for dnvt.me/guidelines when live  -->

 Let me know if you have any questions, any suggestions or improvment to offer to build on this idea/concept.
 Lemme know if you find this totally absurd and the whys, it would also tremendously help the grid discussion.